TheShadowScout/Traffic-Simulator-Library/README.md

 # Library for creating a traffic simulator
-Student project of a library in C ++ used to create a road traffic simulator.
+Student project of a library in C++ used to create a road traffic simulator.

 # Authors
 *Kacper Chrzanowski*